 Beans have a variety of vitamins and minerals for antioxidant action in the body.
 They include green soybeans, black beans, kidney beans, black-eyed peas, and lentils.

-Dietary Guidelines recommend that people fill one-half of their plate with a variety of colourful fruits and vegetables, including dark-green, red, and orange vegetables.When you examine the best sources of antioxidants, it is evident that the best sources are primarily found in colourful plant foods such as fruits and vegetables,
+Dietary Guidelines recommend that people fill their plate with a variety of colourful fruits and vegetables, including dark-green, red, and orange vegetables.When you examine the best sources of antioxidants, it is evident that the best sources are primarily found in colourful plant foods such as fruits and vegetables,

 Please email email@example.com or leave your comments below